shelleyolivia/learn-tutorials/figment-learn/new-pathways/avalanche/avalanche-01-connect.md

 * `json`, stands for **J**ava**S**cript **O**bject **N**otation, which is a [text format for transferring data](https://www.w3schools.com/js/js_json_intro.asp).
 * `rpc`, stands for **R**emote **P**rocedure **C**all - a way to [call a server-side function](https://en.wikipedia.org/wiki/Remote_procedure_call) from the client-side.

 Need more info? => [AvalancheGo APIs](https://docs.avax.network/build/avalanchego-apis)

 ------------------------

 ## Challenge

+{% hint style="tip" %}
 You are stuck in the web2.0 waiting room and need to *connect* to the web3 world.
-On the wall, an instruction is engraved:
-> Decode **pages/api/avalanche/connect.ts** and the door will open!
+On the wall, an instruction is engraved: Decode **pages/api/avalanche/connect.ts** and the door will open!
+{% endhint %}

 ```typescript
 // Fill in the gaps to connect with Avalanche & be one of us =)